GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

 ## Solution components

-* **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
+* **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
 In this solution, you use an Architect inbound email flow, integration, data action, queues, and email configuration in Genesys Cloud.
 * **Amazon API Gateway** - An AWS service for using APIs in a secure and scalable environment.
 In this solution, the API Gateway exposes a REST endpoint that is protected by an API key.
 Requests that come to the gateway are forwarded to an AWS Lambda.
 * **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
 In this solution, AWS Lambda processes requests that come through the Amazon API Gateway and calls the Amazon Comprehend endpoint.
 * **Amazon Comprehend** - An AWS service that uses natural-language processing (NLP) to analyze and interpret the content of text documents.
 In this solution, you use Amazon Comprehend to train a machine learning model that does real-time classification of inbound emails so they can be routed to the appropriate queue.